jipgg/Dluau/README.md

 * registering stringatoms for the `__namecall` userdata metamethod dynamically (the runtime registers a namecallatom in lua_callbacks for returning consistent atoms between dlls)

 I will probably set up a basic example/template for creating dlmodules soon.
+Main things to know is that at startup, when a `dlinit` symbol is exported by your DLL is invokes that function as a `void(*)(lua_State*)`.
+If you specify a `dlrequire` function in your DLL this one gets automatically invoked and its data returned when you call `dlrequire` in luau.
+The type of this dlrequire in C is the same as `lua_CFunction`.

 ## Modular Standard Library
 The standard library is subdivided in a multitude of DLLs.